Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

     [SqlUserDefinedMemory(Max=n)]

 where `n` is a value of type `long` that indicates the maximal amount of memory that the UDO requests in bytes.
-It's default is 500MB.
+Its default is 500MB.
 If the requested memory exceeds the container's 6GB limit, a larger container will be requested, or an error is raised if such a container cannot be provided.
 Note that a larger container will incur additional costs.

 If you request more memory, operations that previously were inside the same vertex may be split across several vertices, thus increasing the job's execution time.
 If you request less memory, operations that previously were in different vertices may be combined into the same vertex, thus improving the job's overall execution time.